SergeantLightning/VODS/6502/SergeantLightning/v2.0/README.md

 ## Goals

 - Get some hex monitor running ✔️
-- Get a modification of msbasic running
+- Test for production of 65C02 Software ✔️

 ## Todo
 - Re-code all instructions ✔️